stevearrants/style-guide/docs/mono.md

 * Command line arguments in a numbered list or longer than one line
 * Configuration file text
 * API requests and responses

-For a full list of formatting rules for commonly documented elements, including all of the elements that take monospaced font, see [Formatting Quick Reference](formattingqr.md).